-The Triangle Health Innovation Challenge (THInC) brings together engineers, clinicians, designers, business people, students and others to tackle and build innovative solutions for the biggest challenges in health and healthcare.
+The Triangle Health Innovation Challenge (THInC) brings together students and young professionals (engineers, clinicians, designers, business people and others) to tackle and build innovative solutions for the biggest challenges in health and healthcare.
 Organized by the Duke School of Medicine Innovation and Entrepreneurship Activity Group, and the Carolina Health Entrepreneurship Initiative, THInC brings together the academic, industry, pharmaceutical, startup and student communities to collaborate to solve problems of immense importance.

 At THInC, you’ll join a team that’s tackling a specific “pain point” in health.
 Over the next 48 hours, you’ll work together to construct technological solutions to address your team’s problem, and in the process, help raise the standard of healthcare.
 You’ll hear from thought leaders, work with clinical, technical and business mentors, and stay well fed on local fare and copious coffee.
 On Sunday, each team will pitch their solutions to our panel of judges, and a grand prize winner will be selected!

 Over the last two years, THInC has brought together 286 participants from across the Triangle and beyond.
 Winning solutions have included a wearable physical therapy activity tracker, an algorithm for smart patient-specific clinic scheduling, a virtual reality tool for veterans with PTSD, an app for preventing heart failure readmissions and an EHR-integrated notification app for the Apple Watch.